Weddings at our churches

 Resources to help you plan your wedding

-The Church of England has a very good website - https://www.yourchurchwedding.org/ with all sorts of useful advice to help you plan.
+The Church of England has a very good website - www.yourchurchwedding.org/ with all sorts of useful advice to help you plan.
 It is well worth a look at.
+We have also put together a basic outline of the wedding service here which you might find helpful, including the new wedding form , which you will need to complete, and the wedding fees for for this year, which are shown below.

-If you have a wedding booked and, or would like book one, or are concerned please do get in touch with Revd Nigel Lacey using the contact page.
+If you have a wedding booked, would like to book one, or are concerned, please do get in touch with one of the church wardens; you can find their contact details here .

 There are some resources for weddings at the bottom of this page which you might find useful.